buggyrace/buggy-race-about/docs/teaching/tasks-and-phases.md

 mostly beginners, or do they already have experience in web development?).
 If you set it to `0` then no recommendation will be shown.

 {: .rhul}
 This fluid approach — letting students decide how thouroughly to address each task — worked well with the range of students.
 Inevitably, some students do the mimimum.
 But most engaged students did a lot more.
-It's also common — and a good indicator of a growing strategy of approaching software development — to see students revisit tasks to add more coverage to them.
+It's also common — and a good indicator of a growing strategy of approaching software development — to see students revisit tasks to add more coverage to them once they've worked out a way to implement a solution.

+## The growing complexity of the buggy

+The [buggy editor](../buggy-editor) that the students stat with is deliberately
+basic: it lets the student change the _number of wheels_.
+And that's it.

+But the database it includes _also_ has three columns for the